opencodeiiita/Lets-Design-4.0/New Year Poster/README.md

 ## Submission Guideline:

-- Submit the illustrator file or .txt file with the figma link in the "Christmas Poster" Folder only.
+- Submit the illustrator file or .txt file with the figma link in the "New Year Poster" Folder only.

 > This task is for 20 points.